riccardoboe/tiered-bad-bak/README.md

 # Installation Guidelines:
 * First clone this repo to your github (I recommend using the GitHub desktop app)
-* Run the command <mark> npm install </mark> in the project folder's terminal.
+* Run the command <i> npm install </i> in the project folder's terminal.
-* Open your docker application, and run this command in the terminal <mark> docker run -p 27017:27017 --name badbank -d mongo). </mark>
+* Open your docker application, and run this command in the terminal <i> docker run -p 27017:27017 --name badbank -d mongo). </i>
-* Finally run the command <mark> node index.js </mark> in your terminal and proceed to the browser and enter localhost:3000.
+* Finally run the command <i> node index.js </ik> in your terminal and proceed to the browser and enter localhost:3000.

 # Screenshots:
 *